An Insider’s Letter About Michael Jackson’s Women. Part 2. CHECKING IT UP WITH FRANK CASCIO’S HELP

-But Frank is absolutely right in saying that Michael had no idea how to be in a relationship – he simply never had a chance to learn how to, as what he saw in his own family was a terrible dysfunction in its grossest of forms.
-He didn’t want to repeat that pattern, but he didn’t know any other either, and hence all that clapping of his hands in order to silence his wife’s complaints.
+But Frank is absolutely right in saying that Michael had no idea how to be in a relationship – he simply never had a chance to learn how to as what he saw in his own family was a terrible dysfunction in its grossest of forms.
+He didn’t want to repeat the pattern of Joe Jackson, but he didn’t know any other either, and hence all that hand-clapping as a reaction to his wife’s complaints.

 She was also guilty of doing things to hurt him.
-For example, she went on vacation, taking her first husband Danny to accompany her (you can’t imagine what Gutierrez made of it in his book – he was like “she had sex only with her former husband while MJ spent time with boys”).
+For example, she went on a vacation and took her first husband Danny to accompany her (you can’t imagine what Gutierrez made of it in his book – he was like “she had sex only with her former husband while MJ spent time with boys”).

 Now it turns out that Michael was very uncomfortable about that situation and asked her why she was doing it.
-All Lisa-Marie can say now to explain it is that Danny was still a big part of her life then.
-She was still coping with the thought that she had hurt Danny by leaving him for Michael, however it never occurred to her that she was hurting Michael that way too.
-Well, all this is the usual pain men and women inflict on each other when they are immature, confused, have some problems still unresolved with others … and when they are very much in love with each other.
+All Lisa-Marie can say now to explain it is that Danny was still a big part of her life.
+She was trying to cope with the thought that she had hurt Danny by leaving him for Michael, however it never occurred to her that she was hurting Michael that way too.
+Well, all this is the usual pain men and women inflict on each other when they are immature, confused, have some unresolved problems with people lleft behind… and are very much in love with each other.

 If you want you can watch Lisa-Marie’s full interview with Orpah on September 2010: